-Those who fear the creation of a new international order brought about by a polar shift caused by a decline in American power coupled with Chinese apparent increase in technological and military progress may have less to fear.
+Those who fear the creation of a new international order, including anarchy in Asia, brought about by a polar shift caused by a decline in American power coupled with Chinese apparent increase in technological and military progress may have less to fear.

 The biggest concern is that their aim is to delegitimize democracy around the world through their brand of totalitarian capitalism, scooping up territory around Asia, bullying and cajoling their neighbors, and propping up authoritarians whose excess makes their own regime look more legitimate by comparison.